solobit/site.solobit/README.md

 'official' or 'standard' (as far as that goes) like Markdown or ECMAScript, such as CoffeeScript or GFM to be obscure.

+So simplicity only goes as far as your personal perspective on the term 'simple'
+- as said it's highly subjective - but early on I did realize some important short-commings with many software packages I used, I really can abstract things in a high-speed fashion and in the longer term the patterns I see become more 'natural' so even anything remotely 'standardized' (and probably not elegant but more 'complete') would still feel like a short-comming; a negative trade-off for using a (sub)set of languages, syntax or convention, style or rule and what not.

+One example of type of 'problems' faced when tracing them to their root sources, was the inability to do much near-complex things in Regular Markdown.
+Luckily this bad side-effect was negated partially through the popularity and user-base of GitHub and their use of GFM through-out the site.
+This made it a lot easier to choose this form of Markdown as the one I wanted to use (a) because of the familiarity and (b) due to the automatic syntax highlighting in many popular programming languages.
+That makes it a better choice over any other online Markdown rendering sites and as close to 'standard' I like to come with Markdown at the moment for my own comfort.